-A cocoon of ethereal fog enveloped me as I walked to the end of the dock on Piseco Lake.
+A cocoon of ethereal fog enveloped me as I walked to the end of the dock on Piseco Lake in New York’s Adirondack Park.
 The hush of dawn was interrupted by the gentle splish-splash of a solitary man walking languidly through calf-high water, far out into the lake.
 In the distance a white wolf-dog stood motionless in water up to his belly, staring intently at something on the shore.
 Beyond man and dog, all was swallowed up by the white curtain, beyond which echoed the lonely whoop and chuckle of an invisible loon, on the hunt for a mate.

 I turned toward shore and let my gaze wander up the hillside, where even the Irondequoit Inn was obscured by the fog.
 Though my arrival at this rustic old inn had been unplanned, it had been no mistake.
 My press trip in Adirondack Park had drawn to a close the previous week but my inner voice told me I wasn’t yet done with the Adirondacks.
 Several years earlier I had visited Lake George during a leaf-peeping tour of the northeast and had written about the area with glowing words that rivaled the color of the fall foliage.